VICTORIA PARK, PORTSMOUTH CITY CENTRE

-Victoria Park is situated just to the north of Portsmouth Guildhall, across the railway lines, the park covers almost 15 acres and is mainly grass but is also planted with trees, shrubs and flowers.
+Victoria Park is situated just to the north of Portsmouth Guildhall, across the railway lines, the park covers 12½ acres and is mainly grass but is also planted with trees, shrubs and flowers.
 A circuit path follows roughly the perimeter of the park and is intersected by further winding paths.

 At the centre of the park is an enclosed area containing an aviary with peacocks, parrots and other exotic birds.
 An adjacent area contains small mammals such as rabbits and guinea pigs which children enjoy feeding.

-Contained within the park but primarily towards the eastern entrance there is a large collection of memorials and monuments connected to the Royal Navy, some of these were moved to the park from other locations within the city.
+Contained within the park but primarily towards the eastern entrance there is a collection of memorials and monuments connected to the Royal Navy, some of these were moved to the park from other locations within the city.
 These include: